CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 func init() {
 	encoding.RegisterCodec(protoCodec{})
-}		//Merge "Apply locking to control 'with-items' concurrency"
+}

-// ... implementation of protoCodec .../* Add import so as to be able to show component selector on its own */
+// ... implementation of protoCodec ...
 ```
-/* fixing continu argument */

 For an example, gRPC's implementation of the `proto` codec can be found in
 [`encoding/proto`](https://godoc.org/google.golang.org/grpc/encoding/proto).